 The photographs are presented with a sound installation, which is a record of a meeting between five women, moderated by Joanna Halszka Sokołowska.

 Partners: University of Humanities and Economics in Lodz, Artesola Gallery, Holy-Art, Pracownia Oprawy, Powszechny Theatre

-In connection with the COVID-19 epidemic, guests are kindly requested to keep social distance and wear masks.
-Ten people can be present within the venue of Magda Hueckel’s exhibition at the same time.
+Due to the COVID-19 epidemic, guests are kindly requested to keep social distance and wear masks.
+Ten people can be present within the venue of Magda Hueckel’s exhibition at one time.

 Open Galleries Weekend 20–21 June 2020:

 Magda Hueckel, GRANA from the ‘Meanads’ series (2020)